Jud9X/Go/README.md

 javac --module-path %PATH_TO_FX% --add-modules=javafx.controls *.java

 And make sure you have downloaded JavaFX and set an environment variable PATH_TO_FX which points to the \lib directory of that.
+Then in order to run the program, use:

+java --module-path %PATH_TO_FX% --add-modules=javafx.controls Main

 Current big "to-do's":